Our Story

 Our Mission

-The mission of ELA is quite simple: We help young people develop their most valuable asset-THEMSELVES!
+The mission of ELA is quite simple: We help young people develop their most valuable asset-THEMSELVES: equipping them with the skills to learn, to earn, and to confidently navigate the world.

 Filling A Gap

-ELA focuses on helping students—no matter where they find themselves—to develop essential leadership, social-emotional and soft skills.
-These are the exact skills that many of these underserved students are currently lacking, yet urgently need if they are to compete for living wage jobs when they graduate.
+ELA focuses on helping individuals—no matter where they find themselves—to develop essential leadership and workforce readiness skills.
+These are the exact skills that many of these individuals are currently lacking, yet urgently need if they are to compete for living wage jobs when they graduate.

 Remarkable Impact

 The impact of ELA expands deep into the Greater Cleveland community.
-Since 2008, over 50,000 students across 240 schools and youth serving organizations have been served by ELA's programming.
+Since 2008, over 55,000 students across 250 schools, youth serving organizations and businesses within the community have been served by ELA's programming.

 Next-Level Programming